stephenbrutch/Thesis-codes-and-documentation/README.md

 3 - For explanation see paper lol

+## 11 - Sci Tech Paper 2 (Dec 2024)

+1 - For scitech paper title "A Physics-Informed Deep Learning Model for Estimating Human Pilot Behavior and Mitigating Adverse Interactions"

+2 - There are no materials I just copy paste from thesis so just see above materials for explanation/codes

 ## 11 - Simulink Model

 1 - Pilot model with Cessna 172.
 The base is from the previous student who used UKF model however since I didnt need that I got rid of the UKF stuff/commented them out in the Simulink.